safforddr/tbc/README.txt

    Run a verification:
        cd tbc
        ./tbc_verify.sh
-   This will produce a very detailed report of the verification.
+   This will produce a summary report of the verification.
    Note that the first verification will not have a fresh challenge.
    Simply reset the card (with its "reset" button), and rerun tbc_verify.sh.
+   To get a detailed report run
+       ./tbc_verify.sh --verbose
+   This adds detailed dumps of the EK and Platform certs, the Quote, and Event Log.

    View CARD.JPG in Files.
-This is an image of a known good card, and you can compare your card to the image to check for any hardware tampering.
+This is a photograph of a known good card, and you can compare your card to the image to check for any hardware tampering.

    Of course, then you should view my resume (safford.pdf).